 So when I first made these easy Halloween poison apples last year, two of the kids looked at them ever so suspiciously.
 I was just cranky enough that day to have ACTUALLY poisoned them.
-I could not stop laughing at how ridiculous and silly they were.
+I still laugh about this.
+All these really are our black candy apples, a recipe that is easy and a fun treat for Halloween.

-Is this the same as a caramel apple?
+Is a candy apple the same as a caramel apple?

-Nope.
-Caramel apples are literally apple dipped in runny caramel, and they are a hot mess if you ask me.
-They caramel always runs all over when I make them from scratch.
+Candy apples are not the same as caramel apples.
+Caramel apples are literally apple dipped in runny caramel, and they are not an easy recipe if you ask me.
+The caramel always runs all over when I make them from scratch.
 I prefer to purchase caramel apples from the store where the chemically enhanced, and still tasty AF caramel magically never drips off.

 - Wash and dry your apples.
-Seriously dry them...the key to success here is getting your burnt sugar to stick and you need dryness for this.
+Seriously dry them...the key to success here is getting your burnt sugar to stick (nobody wants a runny poison apple) and you need dryness for this.

 - Prep everything else ahead of time (have the stick in the apples, cookies sheet lined and greased etc.).
 The candy will go from softball phase to finished so much faster than you think.